jetbrains-academy/Machine-Learning-101/Horror Trees/Predict/task.md

 <div class="hint" title="Compare numeric features">

-For numeric features, the node applies a threshold (e.g., `age >= 30`), so compare the value with the threshold to choose the branch.
+For numeric features, the node evaluates a threshold (e.g., `age >= 30`).
+Compare the feature value against this threshold to determine which branch to follow.

 ```python
 if isinstance(v, int) or isinstance(v, float):